ESP32: Getting Started With Firebase (Realtime Database)

 Now that the Firebase Realtime Database is created, you’ll learn how to interface the ESP32 with the database.

-To program the ESP32, you can use Arduino IDE, VS Code with the PlatformIO extension, or other suitable software.
+To program the ESP32, you can use Arduino IDE, VS Code with the PlatformIO extension or pioarduino, or other suitable software.

-Note: for firebase projects, we recommend using VS Code with the PlatformIO extension because if you want to develop a web application to make the bridge between the ESP32 and Firebase, VS Code provides all the tools to do that.
-However, we won’t build the web application in this tutorial, so you can use Arduino IDE.
+Note: For Firebase projects, we recommend using VS Code with the PlatformIO or pioarduino extension.
+If you plan to develop a web application to connect the ESP32 with Firebase, VS Code offers all the tools you need.
+However, since we won’t be building a web application in this tutorial, you can simply use the Arduino IDE, if you prefer.

 In this tutorial, we’ll look at simple examples to store and read data from the database.
 The library provides many other examples that you can check here.
 It also provides detailed documentation explaining how to use the library.